What is racism?

 Bigotry is a choice

-No matter how strong are the social structures of racism, bigotry remains a personal choice.
+No matter the strength of the social structures of racism, bigotry remains a personal choice.
 Most people follow the norms but that is not a given.
 An individual can choose to not follow the norms.
 The problem is that going against the norms of structural racism is not an easy choice.
 Much of that is because of peer pressure, but a great deal of it is because people do have the fear of the Other.
-It is easier to accept the false stories and just go along.
-“Whites” have to overcome their own fears to not follow the norms.
+It is easier to unthinkingly accept the false stories and just go along.
 That is not an excuse.
 It is always wrong to mistreat others.
 It is the moral responsibility of all “white” people to reject the false views of minorities taught to them.

 Is overcoming bigotry and racism possible?

 Not easily.
+To not follow the norms “whites” have to overcome their own fears.
 “Whites” who try to go beyond the racist stereotypes and treat minorities as full human beings will often find themselves shamed for doing so.
 That’s nothing compared to the constant shame heaped on minorities who are told continually to accept the false views society has of them, or else.

 Society recognizes racist behavior by supporting “white” fear of minorities, supporting discrimination of minorities, but refusing to recognize that minorities have legitimate grievances about the lies and injustices perpetrated against them.
 Social norms perpetuate racism, but we can choose to recognize truth rather than lies.
 Instead of recognizing the false views of bigotry, we all need to recognize the voices of minorities.

 Racism is a structure built on weakness.
-It is powerful because its norms are embedded in our social existence, but its existence is based on lies.
+It is powerful because its norms are embedded in our social existence, but it is based on lies.
 The structure is rotten and needs to be torn down.
 Yet, railing at the structure doesn’t succeed because those who have fearful reactions to the Other have a vested interest in maintaining the structure.
 Structural racism gives cowards cover under which to hide.
-Until we deal with those fearful reactions and the weakness surrounding it, we can’t hope to stop the cycle of hate and ignorance the fear and weakness creates.
+We need to deal with causes, not symptoms.
+Until we deal with those fearful reactions to difference and the weakness surrounding them, we can’t hope to stop the cycle of hate and ignorance created by the fear and weakness.

 Overcoming fear and bigotry takes courage and communication among individuals.
 Overcoming racism requires a widespread, sustained effort from many individuals.
 There are no easy solutions.
 It will take much more than courage, but it begins there.

 * “White” and “non-white” are social constructions tied to value judgments–in other words, tied to racism.
-The highly controversial stance of racialism declares that humans can be divided into biologically distinct races.
+The highly dubious stance of racialism declares that humans can be divided into biologically distinct races.
 The upshot of racialism is that individuals are determined by biology.
-Africans can’t not be inferior to Europeans.
+Africans can’t not be inferior to Europeans and so on.
 Racialism is a total fabrication, but because the false views of racialism are supported by social institutions, it has been widely accepted.
-Racialism is held even by scientists who falsify science to justify their bigotry.
+Racialism is held even by scientists who falsify science to justify their personal bigotry.
 See “scientific racism.”